-Supervise the whole bout At the end of a bout, gather and check the score sheets of the three judges.
-After verification, they must hand them over to the Observer of the area or, if they are absent, to the announcer.
-The referee must not announce the winner by raising a Kickboxer's arm or in any other way before the official in charge announces the decision.
-ART.
-12.2.1.
-REFEREES POWERS Stop a fight at any moment if they finds it to be too one-sided and in the interest of health and safety.
-Stop a fight at any moment if one of the kickboxer has received an unauthorized blow or is wounded, or if they consider a fighter unable to continue.
-Stop a fight at any moment if they find the fighters behaving in an "unsportsmanlike-like" manner.
-In such a case, they must disqualify one or both Kickboxer's.
-Warn a kickboxer or stop the bout and give a minus point or warning to a kickboxer for an offence.
-Disqualify a coach or a second who has broken the regulations or the kickboxer themselves if their coach or the second fails to obey to their orders.
-Disqualify, with or without a warning, a fighter who has committed an offence.
-Interpret the rules as long as they are applicable or compatible with the fight that is taking place, or, at a special moment, decide on a move which does not appear in the rules.
-If a kickboxer breaks the rules but does not necessarily deserve a disqualification, the Referee must stop the fight and give a warning to the kickboxer of a foul.
-Before the warning, the Referee must order the kickboxer to stop fighting.
-The warning must be given clearly, so that the kickboxer understands the reason and cause of the penalty.
-The referee must hand signal to each judge that a particular warning has been given and clearly show which kickboxer has been punished.
-After having given the warning, the referee orders the kickboxer to fight again.
-If a fighter has been given 3 official warnings within the same bout, they will be disqualified.
-A referee may give a caution to a kickboxer.
-A caution means a warning given by a referee to a kickboxer for breaking a rule.
-In order to do this they do not need to stop the fight, and may reprimand the kickboxer during the fight.
-ART.
-12.3 JUDGES Each judge must independently consider the merits of the two fighters and chose the winner according to the regulations.
-During the match they will not talk to fighter, other judges, or anybody else, with the exception of the referee.
-They may, if necessary at the end of a round, notify the referee about any incident that they have missed, for example telling them about the misbehaviour of a second, etc.
+- Stop a fight at any moment if they find it to be too one-sided and in the interest of health and safety... - Stop a fight at any moment if one of the Kickboxer has received an unauthorized blow or is wounded, or if they considers a fighter is unable to continue. - Stop a fight at any moment if they find the fighters behaving in an "unsportsman-like" manner.
+In such a case, they must disqualify one or both Kickboxers. - Warn a Kickboxer or stop the bout and give a minus point or warning to a Kickboxer for an offence. - Disqualify a coach or a second who has broken the regulations or the Kickboxer himself if their coach or the second fails to obey to their orders. - Disqualify, with or without a warning, a fighter who has committed an offence. - Interpret the rules as long as they are applicable or compatible with the fight that is taking place, or, at a special moment, decide on a move which does not appear in the rules. - If a Kickboxer breaks the rules but does not necessarily deserve a disqualification, the Referee must stop the fight and give a warning to the Kickboxer of a foul.
+Before the warning, the Referee must order the Kickboxer to stop fighting.
+The warning must be given clearly, so that the Kickboxer understands the reason and cause of the penalty.
+The referee must hand signal to each judge that a particular warning has been given and clearly show which Kickboxer has been punished.
+After having given the warning, the referee orders the Kickboxer to fight again.
+If a fighter has been given 3 official warnings within the same bout, he is disqualified. - A referee may give a caution to a Kickboxer.
+A caution means a warning given by a referee to a Kickboxer for breaking a rule.
+In order to do this they do not need to stop the fight, and may reprimand the Kickboxer during the fight.